trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/send-transactions.md

    const defaultImage = "https://gateway.pinata.cloud/ipfs/QmRCp4Qc8afPrEqtM1YdRvNagWCsFGXHgGjbBYrmNsBkcE";
    ```

-1. Add a function that creates an NFT, first checking if the button is active because the wallet is connected:
+1. Add a function called `createNFT` that creates an NFT, first checking if the button is active because the wallet is connected:

    ```javascript
    if (!buttonActive) {